schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 The general system architecture for the `AddressService` is composed of an AWS API Gateway integrated to Cognito and Lambda.
 The API Gateway communicates to Cognito to authorize the front-end requests using the JWT token sent through the `Authorization` header.
+The AWS Lambda function developed in JavaScript calls OpenStreetMap to transform the query response to the format expected by the front-end.
-The AWS Lambda function is developed using the JavaScript plataform because the function is quite small and simple and we require a fast cold-start.
+The Lambda function is developed in JavaScript because this function is small and the JS platform provides fast cold-start.

 ### Route Service

-The `RouteService` was designed to enable users to configure routes and serve them as a facade for the `OptimizerService`.
+The `RouteService` enables users to configure routes and also act as a facade for the `OptimizerService`.
 Its main responsabilities are:

 1. persist routes for users in durable storage